 Step 7: Print

-StudioBinder’s customizable PDF generator allows you to print boards with professional presentation with added security.
+StudioBinder’s customizable PDF generator allows you to print boards with professional presentations with added security.
 You can hide/include shot specs, determine your page layout, choose whether to have color, create front and back covers, add custom watermarks, and select headers and footers.

 Print off your board

 Storyboards can be the backbone of a production.
 When you’re feeling overwhelmed on set, it’s great to know that you can turn to your trusty storyboard.
-While there are some do's and don'ts of storyboarding, the only thing that really matters is if they facilitate your imagination and your collaboration with the team.
+While there are some do's and don'ts of storyboarding, the only thing that matters is if they facilitate your imagination and your collaboration with the team.

 Up next